-

 This get-together was held shortly after the festival of Candlemas, which celebrates the presentation of the infant Jesus in the Temple.

 During the afternoon, the Rev Dr Coleen Jackson, who pioneered this ministry on the mainland, reflected on the story of Anna Chaplaincy so far.
-It was originally launched by Debbie Thrower, who pioneered the work with the mission agency BRF and became its first Anna Chaplain in Alton back in 2010.
+It was originally launched by Debbie Thrower, who pioneered the work with the Christian charity BRF after becoming the first Anna Chaplain in Alton back in 2010.

 Since 2020 Anna Chaplaincy has become an embedded ministry across our diocese, with more people considering this as a possible vocation in 2025.